sulcata/spark-rl/README.md

 # Spark-RL
+Still very much a WIP.
 I'll get back to this Eventually™, whenever I have free time.

 Maybe I'll even figure out how to work multi-agent algorithms into it and make an env for playing RBY or GSC.

 ## Running Examples